Safety and Injury Prevention

 Visit the U.S. Consumer Product Safety Commission for information on recalled toys, to sign up for e-mail notices about recalled toys, or to report an unsafe toy.

 There are a lot of toy choices out there, and it can be hard to know what a child might like and what will be safe.
-These flyers help you know what activities and toys most children in each age group usually enjoy.
-Feel free to print them out and take them shopping with you.
+The age-specific toys and play information below can help you know which activities and toys most children in each age group usually enjoy.